| FLAG OF THE UNITED STATES. By the act entitled, "An act to establish

 constitution, (being a citizen of the United States,) and shall have resided in

+Florida at least five years preceding the day of election.
 29. The governor shall be elected for four years, by the qualified electors,

 at the time and place where they shall vote for representatives; and shall